zalando/expan/docs/contributing.rst

 You might need to install our theme explicitly by :code:`pip install sphinx_rtd_theme`.

 If you have encountered an error like this:
-:code:`API rate limit exceeded for github_username`, It's time to create a git token and set an environment variable for it.
+:code:`API rate limit exceeded for github_username`, you need to create a git token and set an environment variable for it.
 See instructions `here <https://github.com/skywinder/github-changelog-generator#github-token>`__.